nymea/nymea-remoteproxy/README.md

 > *Note:* assuming you are starting the client on the same system as the server:

-    $ nymea-remoteproxy-client -u wss://127.0.0.1:443 -t "dummytoken"
+    $ nymea-remoteproxy-client -i -u wss://127.0.0.1:443 -t "dummytoken"

 Open a second terminal and start the same command again.

 > *Note:* assuming you are starting the client on the same system as the server:

-    $ nymea-remoteproxy-client -u wss://127.0.0.1:443 -t "dummytoken"
+    $ nymea-remoteproxy-client -i -u wss://127.0.0.1:443 -t "dummytoken"

-You can follow the connection flow on all parts using the `--very-verbose` option.
+You can follow the connection flow on both sides using the `--very-verbose` option.

 # License